sarapohland/parce/README.md

 ./src/analysis/evaluate.sh <dataset>
 ```

 Note that you must ensure this script is executable on your machine.
 If it is not, you can use the command: `chmod +x ./src/analysis/evaluate.sh`.
-This script will create subfolders within a folder called `results/<dataset>/data` for each image property and generate a pickle file corresponding to each image property factor.
+This script can take hours to run depending on your machine.
+It will create subfolders within a folder called `results/<dataset>/modified/data` for each image property and generate a pickle file corresponding to each image property factor.

 ### 4e.
 Compare competency methods across image properties

 After running evaluations for all of the image modifications of interest, you can compare them using the compare script in the analysis folder:

 ```
-python src/analysis/compare.py --data_dir results/<dataset>/competency/modified/data/ --plot_dir results/<dataset>/competency/modified/plots/
+python src/analysis/compare.py --data_dir results/<dataset>/modified/data/ --plot_dir results/<dataset>/modified/plots/
 ```

 You should specify the `data_dir`, where your evaluations were saved in the previous step and the `plot_dir`, where you want the generated plots to be saved.
 This command will pull all of the pickle files from the given folder, read the results, calculate a number of performance metrics for each method, print a table comparing the methods to the terminal and save the same table to a CSV file.
 It will also save figures of the score distributions for each method to the provided folder, along with ROC curves.